bramar2/task-cli/README.md

 # task-cli:  A CLI tool to manage your tasks
 https://roadmap.sh/projects/task-tracker
 ## Code
 The project uses CMake.
-There is absolutely zero comments inside the project (bad practice), probably no one can understand this project (I'll probably forget after a week).
-Also right now, it is not storing the data in JSON.
+There is practically no comments inside the project (bad practice), probably no one can understand this project (I'll probably forget after a week).
 ## Building
 On root, run the following commands:
 - `cmake -S . -B build/`